com-480-data-visualization/project-2023-in-viz-veritas/README.md

 > For detailed location extraction see [LocationTagger.ipynb](LocationTagger.ipynb)

-In order to show that the extraction of location works on our dataset, we did preliminary testing on english texts by one author.
-Two Named Entity Recognition modules were used, namely [locationtagger](https://pypi.org/project/locationtagger/) and [spacy entity recognizer](https://spacy.io/api/entityrecognizer).
+In order to show that the extraction of location works on our dataset, we did preliminary testing on english texts by one author, using [locationtagger](https://pypi.org/project/locationtagger/) and [spacy entity recognizer](https://spacy.io/api/entityrecognizer).

-The spacy module can be tuned more easily to our specific case (namely cities in Italy) and performs better than the locationtagger.
-We counted the occurrence of place names and mapped the occurrence of Rome and Florence per page number.
+We counted the occurrence of place names and mapped the occurrence of Rome and Florence per page number using the spacy module, which performed better than locationtagger.
 This can be potentially used as a timeline of travel.

 ![city_counts](./plots/locationtagger_ex.png)